Writing for children appeals to people for many reasons:

 Limit the number of characters.
 Children's writing covers an age range from infancy to adolescence.
 The younger your reader, the fewer characters you should introduce.

-this means keeping the plot chronological.
+In fiction, this means keeping the plot chronological.
 When writing for children, flashbacks are too complicated for most audiences.

 Although The Rule of Threes is not written in stone, it is written into our psyches.
 Think of all the folk tales in which there are